 As a co-founder of the advocacy group Inclusion and Diversity in Earth Sciences (IDEaS) within the department of Earth and Planetary Sciences at Harvard University, I have been involved in the improvement of the representation of women and minorities within the department as well as in the greater Earth Sciences community.
 I have also served as co-president of our Geoclub departmental graduate student association.

-I have contributed a piece to ‘Science in the News’, a Harvard graduate student organization that aims at bridging the communication gap between scientists and non-scientists with a piece titled “The Ghost of Climate Past: Lessons from a previous global warming”, focused on past global warming events and their application to understanding the future of climate change.
+I believe science communication is essential aspect to facilitate the advancement of science and help diversify the field.
+To that end, I have contributed a piece to ‘Science in the News’, a Harvard graduate student organization that aims at bridging the communication gap between scientists and non-scientists with a piece titled “The Ghost of Climate Past: Lessons from a previous global warming”, focused on past global warming events and their application to understanding the future of climate change.

 I also contributed to Earth and Planetary Times, a newsletter with updates from the department and from members of the EPS community, past and present.
 The piece, titled “Understanding the history of atmospheric oxygen: All scales required” focused on the tools I use in my research to understand the history of atmospheric oxygen.

 Recently, I have taken part in Skype a Scientist sessions, during which I explained four 6th grade classrooms in Bogota (Colombia) how Earth scientists read the history of the Earth in rocks.
 We even covered the Great Oxidation Event!
 And they asked some of the hardest questions I have encountered in my career….

 I am an avid climber!